ConacBreslin/CBBridge/README.md

 - The Navbar collapses and dismisses on tap on small screens.
 - The homepage is clear with obvious links to all sections and conveys the image of a modern club that is also sociable and fun.
 - The About Bridge Section gives a brief outline the game of bridge and provides links to more in-depth information.
 There are additional information paragraphs available on bigger screens.
 - The Learn Bridge with Us section gives information on all aspects of CBBridge classes.
+The class timetable becomes swipeable on small screens.
 - The Play Bridge with Us section gives information on all aspects of CBBridge play sessions.
+The play times table becomes swipeable on small screens.
 - The Sign Up section collects user information and allows the user to sign up, and has a Modal to alert visitor to changes due to Covid restrictions.
 ## Future features
 In the future it would be anticipated that the site would;